Back to ArticlesBy Adrien Laurent

 Introduction

 At the same time, it's important to note that overall employment levels in life sciences remain high by historical standards.
-An industry outlook by CBRE showed U.S. life sciences employment hitting a record 2.1 million workers in late 2024 (The Life Sciences Sector: Continued Growth And Expansion).
-Notably, the biotechnology R&D subsector grew by 3.7% (adding 10,700 jobs) in the first 10 months of 2024 alone (The Life Sciences Sector: Continued Growth And Expansion), reaching an all-time high of ~303,000 employees.
-How do we reconcile record employment with reports of hiring freezes?
+U.S. life sciences employment reached a record 2.1 million workers in March 2025, though this proved fragile as employment pulled back by 0.4% (nearly 9,000 jobs) in April ([1]).
+The biotechnology R&D subsector had grown by 3.7% (adding 10,700 jobs) in the first 10 months of 2024, reaching an all-time high of ~303,000 employees.
+How do we reconcile record employment with reports of hiring freezes and layoffs?
 Much of the growth through 2022 came from momentum and backfilling of critical roles, as well as expansion in certain areas like cell and gene therapy manufacturing.
-But by 2023, growth slowed dramatically.
-In fact, biotech R&D and pharma manufacturing employment combined grew a mere 0.2% in the 21 months after June 2022 (2024 Q2 Job Market Report: More People Competing for Fewer Job Openings - BioSpace) – essentially flat.
-The industry added jobs, but at a crawl relative to the boom years.
-Job postings are a forward-looking indicator, and their steep drop suggests companies paused broad hiring plans even as they held onto existing staff or made targeted hires.
-For candidates, this means the bar to land a new role is much higher when compared to the relatively candidate-friendly job market of a few years ago.
+But by 2023-2024, growth slowed dramatically, and in 2025 the sector experienced a net decline in some months.
+Multiple factors hindered the sector including falloffs in venture capital funding, initial public offerings, and—in 2025—cuts in federal research spending ([9]).
+Job postings are a forward-looking indicator, and their steep drops suggest companies paused broad hiring plans even as they held onto existing staff or made targeted hires.
+For candidates, this means the bar to land a new role remained significantly higher than during the candidate-friendly market of 2021-2022.

 Environmental and Agricultural Science: Outside of biopharma, life science sectors in environmental science, ecology, and agriculture are also experiencing growth, albeit in a steadier fashion.
 Global challenges like climate change, sustainability, and food security are driving increased investment in these fields, and employment is projected to rise accordingly.
 In the United States, government data shows above-average growth for environmental and agricultural science roles this decade.
-For instance, the Bureau of Labor Statistics projects about 7–8% growth in jobs for environmental scientists and for agricultural and food scientists between 2023 and 2033 (Environmental Scientists and Specialists - Bureau of Labor Statistics) (Agricultural and Food Scientists : Occupational Outlook Handbook).
+For instance, the Bureau of Labor Statistics projects about 7–8% growth in jobs for environmental scientists and for agricultural and food scientists between 2023 and 2033 ([10]) ([11]).
 These roles include everything from environmental compliance specialists to crop research scientists.
 As companies and governments place a greater emphasis on sustainability and green innovation, demand is rising for experts who can, for example, run environmental impact studies, develop sustainable agricultural practices, or leverage biotechnology for conservation.
 While these sub-sectors did not see the same volatile hiring swings as biotech, they have been expanding consistently.
 Organizations in environmental science (consultancies, NGOs, climate-tech startups) are hiring people with skills in data analysis, field research, and regulatory knowledge – often competing with one another to attract talent in niche areas like environmental genomics or renewable bioenergy.
 Similarly, in agriculture and agtech, there's momentum in roles related to precision farming, crop genetics (e.g. CRISPR in plants), and food science.
 Overall, job availability in environmental and agricultural life sciences is on a gentle upswing, with growth driven by long-term societal needs rather than short-term market booms.
 The caveat is that these fields sometimes offer fewer total positions than healthcare or pharma, and entry-level roles can be competitive (a dynamic familiar to many recent graduates in environmental science).

 Regulatory Affairs and Niche Sectors: One area across life sciences that has remained comparatively strong is regulatory affairs and quality assurance.
 The rapid pace of scientific innovation – from novel gene therapies to AI-driven diagnostics – means there's a constant need for professionals who can navigate the complex web of global regulations.
 Even during hiring slowdowns, companies have continued to recruit for critical regulatory roles.
-In early 2025, regulatory affairs specialists with experience in investigational new drug (IND) submissions were in particular demand (The biotech job market in 2025: Still in survival mode?), as biotech and pharma firms prepared filings for advanced therapies.
-Similarly, experts in Chemistry, Manufacturing, and Controls (CMC) and biomanufacturing have been sought after, especially by companies moving from R&D into late-stage development or commercialization (The biotech job market in 2025: Still in survival mode?).
+In early 2025, regulatory affairs specialists with experience in investigational new drug (IND) submissions were in particular demand ([12]), as biotech and pharma firms prepared filings for advanced therapies.
+Similarly, experts in Chemistry, Manufacturing, and Controls (CMC) and biomanufacturing have been sought after, especially by companies moving from R&D into late-stage development or commercialization ([13]).
 These roles are essential for getting products approved and produced at scale, so firms are less likely to cut or freeze these positions.
-In addition, clinical operations (for managing trials) and business development roles (for securing partnerships and funding) have seen some ongoing hiring, though openings are limited and tend to require very specific experience (The biotech job market in 2025: Still in survival mode?).
+In addition, clinical operations (for managing trials) and business development roles (for securing partnerships and funding) have seen some ongoing hiring, though openings are limited and tend to require very specific experience ([14]).
 In short, roles tied directly to getting new products through trials, approved by regulators, and into production have been comparatively resilient.

 It's worth noting that the overall sentiment among job seekers in biopharma has been grim since 2023, even as certain niches thrive.
-A mid-2024 survey found 77% of biopharma professionals planned to job hunt in the near term (over half actively), yet 43% of respondents were already unemployed (2024 Q2 Job Market Report: More People Competing for Fewer Job Openings - BioSpace) – many having been out of work for months.
+A mid-2024 survey found 77% of biopharma professionals planned to job hunt in the near term (over half actively), yet 43% of respondents were already unemployed ([15]) – many having been out of work for months.
 Comments from those in the industry reveal deep frustration: "Far too many people have been laid off and very few job opportunities are open.
-Competition is very stiff for the job seeker," one respondent said (2024 Q2 Job Market Report: More People Competing for Fewer Job Openings - BioSpace).
-Another noted, "It's never been more difficult to find a job in biopharma," and even seasoned professionals expressed fears that "no job or company seems ‘safe' at the moment" (2024 Q2 Job Market Report: More People Competing for Fewer Job Openings - BioSpace).
+Competition is very stiff for the job seeker," one respondent said ([16]).
+Another noted, "It's never been more difficult to find a job in biopharma," and even seasoned professionals expressed fears that "no job or company seems ‘safe' at the moment" ([17]).
 This somber mood reflects the collision of recent economic constraints with the still-high expectations of a cutting-edge industry.

 Skills and Qualifications in Demand

 Another skillset in high demand is regulatory knowledge and compliance expertise.
-As noted, regulatory affairs specialists with experience guiding a therapy through FDA or EMA processes are highly sought after (The biotech job market in 2025: Still in survival mode?).
+As noted, regulatory affairs specialists with experience guiding a therapy through FDA or EMA processes are highly sought after ([13]).
 This often means having advanced knowledge of the latest guidelines for novel modalities (e.g. cell and gene therapies, RNA-based drugs) and an understanding of global regulatory harmonization, since many companies aim for concurrent approvals in multiple regions.
 Certifications or training in regulatory affairs (such as RAC credentials) can be a big plus for candidates.
 Alongside regulatory savvy, quality assurance (QA) skills – ensuring that lab work and manufacturing meet stringent standards – continue to be fundamental, especially in biotech manufacturing and clinical trial management.

 Cross-disciplinary qualifications are a recurring theme.
 The most attractive candidates to life science employers often wear multiple hats.
 For instance, a drug development project manager who also holds a Ph.D. in molecular biology and can liaise between research and business teams, or a laboratory scientist who is also proficient in programming statistical models in R/Python, will stand out.
-A recent industry commentary encapsulated this: the "convergence of biology, technology, and data science" is spawning new roles and transforming traditional ones (The Future of Biotech Hiring: Emerging Roles You Need to Know).
-Thus, candidates who demonstrate cross-disciplinary expertise – spanning wet lab and dry lab skills – are especially valued (The Future of Biotech Hiring: Emerging Roles You Need to Know).
-Companies have even started to tap talent from adjacent industries (like tech or data analytics) to fill life science roles that demand these capabilities (The Future of Life Science Recruitment: Trends and Predictions for 2025 - Groom & Associates).
+A recent industry commentary encapsulated this: the "convergence of biology, technology, and data science" is spawning new roles and transforming traditional ones ([20]).
+Thus, candidates who demonstrate cross-disciplinary expertise – spanning wet lab and dry lab skills – are especially valued ([21]).
+Companies have even started to tap talent from adjacent industries (like tech or data analytics) to fill life science roles that demand these capabilities ([22]).
 For example, a software engineer from a tech firm might be hired to build digital health platforms for a biotech, or a statistician might transition into a clinical bioinformatics role.
 The ability to learn quickly and adapt is crucial, as many tools and techniques (from lab automation systems to AI software) are evolving rapidly.

 Soft skills and higher education also remain important.
 Advanced degrees (M.S., Ph.D., or Pharm.D.) are often expected for research and scientific roles, and an MBA or relevant business experience can be key for strategy or BD (business development) positions.
 But beyond credentials, employers frequently mention the need for strong communication and collaboration skills.
-Life science breakthroughs increasingly happen via interdisciplinary teams – scientists working with data engineers, clinicians working with regulatory experts – so professionals who can communicate across domains and work in teams are in demand (The Future of Biotech Hiring: Emerging Roles You Need to Know).
+Life science breakthroughs increasingly happen via interdisciplinary teams – scientists working with data engineers, clinicians working with regulatory experts – so professionals who can communicate across domains and work in teams are in demand ([23]).
 The pandemic's legacy also taught companies the value of agility and remote collaboration; thus, comfort with digital collaboration tools and virtual project management is a plus (even as in-person work is returning, as discussed later).

 Specific technical skills and qualifications topping the wish-list of life science employers in 2025 include: